 Sometimes it's simply not possible to avoid cycling in the dark.
+In fact sometimes it can just be plain fun.

-It doesn't have to be a scary affair, you just need to be aware of the differences and what to look out for while cycling at night so you can be suitably prepared.
+It certainly doesn't have to be a scary affair, you just need to be aware of the differences and what to look out for while cycling at night so you can be suitably prepared.

 We all lead busy lives, many of us work late and with daylight hours limited - so it's inevitable that we will only be able to commute or train in the hours of darkness.